 Engineers forced into trying can’t possibly do as good a job as if they only repaired one brand and a select few types of appliance.
 When you add in the crazy amount of jobs a modern engineer is often given to do each day, combined with the sometimes very large areas to cover then they can practically have little more than half an hour to fix each appliance, so it’s no surprise that unless a customer’s appliance has a simple fault things sometimes don’t work out well.

-Most appliance breakdowns are fairly straight forward and either don’t need any parts fitting or only need a commonly required part
+Most breakdowns are straight forward and don’t need parts fitting or only need a commonly required part

 The kind of service we all want, and used to get many years ago is mostly impossible to achieve today because most products are too cheap to replace.
 Consumers simply will not pay the amount of labour charges needed to be charged to sustain a more focused set of engineers who are given less jobs and more time to fix them properly.

 As with all appliance repairs, if the appliance doesn’t need any parts, or only needs a part commonly used and carried by the engineer then most people get a perfectly good standard of service.
 It has to be said that the majority of repairs fall within this category.
 But if the fault is unusual, or needs a part that has to be ordered – that’s when there’s a fair chance things can go wrong, and sometimes over a protracted period of time, which makes the whole thing into a farce at times.